Samantha Kidd Mystery #9

-The detective warns Samantha to stay out of the investigation ... and then slips into a coma.
-Head his warning?
-Not bloody likely.
-With two possible victims, Samantha finds herself lacking direction.
+The detective warns Samantha to stay out of the investigation . . . and then slips into a coma.
+With two possible victims, Samantha doesn't know which was the target.
 Was the strike captain playing dirty with his negotiations?
-Or are those rumors about Loncar's personal life true?
-Between a cop bar, a life coach, a possible pregnancy, and a blue line that's anything but thin, Samantha's teacup runneth over.
+Are those rumors about Loncar's personal life true?
+Between a cop bar, a life coach, and a blue line that's anything but thin, Samantha's teacup runneth over.
 One thing's for sure: after this case, nothing will be the same.

-Union Jacked is the ninth funny cozy in the Style in a Small Town mystery series.
+Union Jacked is the ninth funny cozy in the Samantha Kidd mystery series.
 If you like loyal characters, questionable cops, and stylish drama, then you’ll love Diane Vallere’s chic mystery.

 This wasn’t my cup of tea.
 I mean, technically, it was my cup of tea.
 Technically, all eight of the cups on the table were my cups of tea.
 But I’m more of a coffee person, and if I had to sample any more of the eight corresponding pots of tea on the table, I was going to float away.